 “Yes, that was me.
 But I committed sin again.
 I offered sacrifice and was on my way home with a light heart, but wouldn’t you know that I ran into a guy that borrowed some of my money and never paid it back.
 I tried to control myself, but that guy kept goading me.
 So, unknown to even me, my fist flew.
 Of course, he then threw his at me, and it was crazy.
 Lightning flashed all around.
 Anyway, I got the remission of my sins and committed another on my way home, so I brought another sacrificial sheep.
 Of course, this one, too, is a sheep without blemish.”

 “Hey, please get a hold of yourself and live virtuously.
 This is hard on me, too.
 I think I’m going to die.
 It suffices for you to bring this sheep, lay your hands on it, and give it to me; but doesn’t the work after that all remain to me?
-I, as a priest on duty, have to cut its throat, place the blood on the horns of the altar of burnt offerings, strip the leather and separate the meat into pieces, and burn it in the fire.
+I, as a priest on duty, have to place the blood on the horns of the altar of burnt offerings, strip the leather and separate the meat into pieces, and burn it in the fire.
 Damn, it’s so hard that I think I’m going to die.
 It was very hard for me to deal with that one animal you brought before, but, man, you’ve come back with another animal.
 Because of people like you, there is no day that the smoke of the Tabernacle will end.”

 “Oh, I am really sorry, Priest.
 I will be careful in the future.”

 As he returned home having pledged with a light heart to not commit sin again, he unavoidably committed sin again.
 Aren’t we the people who commit the same sin two, three, or even ten times in a day?
 Every time that happened, those people had to come to the Tabernacle to offer sacrifice.